 It seems like it was much easier to record music a couple of decades ago.
 A record company would finance and sell an artist’s recording, and both made money.
-Even though that it seems that with technology advancing everything is more available to us – take for instance movies, books and Betting Bonus Codes – believe it or not, it’s more difficult for artists to find a record company that will finance them.
+Even though that it seems that with technology advancing everything is more available to us – take for instance movies and books – believe it or not, it’s more difficult for artists to find a record company that will finance them.
 Artists spend years supporting themselves, recording and putting their music out into the world, with none or some feedback.

 A Brief Lookback

 Not a lot of things have gone upstream for struggling artists in the last twenty years.
 Illegal downloading and sharing of music took a toll.
 These days streaming takes the first place.
 Streaming makes sense for both artists and fans.
 Even older music lovers are turning to music streaming because of its easy access.

 But what about the excitement of holding a new CD or smelling a vintage vinyl?
 These ways of playing music are becoming less convenient for people on the go.
 CD and audio cassette shops rarely exist anymore.
 On the other hand, vinyl is making a comeback with younger generations.
 True fans seem to appreciate the realistic vinyl sound, and nothing can replace that.

 Additionally, with the constant use of the internet, music has become a daily part of it.
 Maybe you’ve noticed that a newly opened tab on your browser would immediately start playing a song when you open it.
 They fulfill their purpose.